WDI-SEA/react-development-course-materials/01-React Key Concepts/02- pre-work-review.md

 **Teaching Tips**:

 - Be sure all students seem ready and eager to move on, before you wrap up the pre-work review.
 Consider prompting them as follows: "The pre-work was loaded with information.
 What further questions do you have?
 What can I clarify?
 There are no silly questions.
-Chances are the guy or gal sitting next to you has the same question, so fire away!"
+Chances are your classmate beside you has the same question, so fire away!"

 </aside>